 - 2. Overview: Describes the functional overview. - 3.
 Operating Environment: Describes the tested operating environment of this function. - 4.
 Notes: Describes the notes on constructing a cluster. - 5.
 Constructing an HA cluster based on VIP control: Describes how to create an HA cluster based on VIP control. - 6.
 Constructing an HA cluster based on EIP control: Describes how to create an HA cluster based on EIP control. - 7.
 Constructing an HA cluster based on DNS name control: Describes how to create an HA cluster based on DNS name control. - 8.
-Configuring the IAM: Describes how to configure the IAM. - 9.
 Troubleshooting: Describes the problems and their solutions.